 GSD contributes to the organisation and delivery of the Year 9 Sutton Scholars Programme.
 The Year 9 Programme consists of a two-day residential and several campus days, and it culminates with a graduation event.
-This year's focus was Food and Global Sustainable Development.
 The Programme is run by the University's dedicated Widening Participation Team in collaboration with GSD staff and students.

 "I really appreciate everything you guys have done for us and helping us as a generation making our future paths.
 The residential was amazing and I had one of the best times of my life, I wish we got to do it for another whole year.
 I am very happy that I graduated and just wanted to say thank you for helping us and getting us prepared for reality.” | Sutton Scholars student, 2018